 It will be front and center of your development efforts.
 In an Agile workflow, everyone works on their tasks, but there are no gated phases.
 Just pick up work when you’re able.
 The changes are done in short intervals.

 Agile localization is often called continuous localization.
 This kind of workflow emphasizes continuous communication among team members.
 The coders, testers, proofreaders, producers, and marketing team needs to stay in close communication with each other.

 Agile localization syncs the localization process with the development process.
 They operate simultaneously.
-You will need tooling to accomplish this; a CMS tool like Gridly with a focus on localization should do the trick.
+You will need tooling to accomplish this; a spreadsheet like Gridly with a focus on localization should do the trick.